 The BA in Interpretation (BAI) and MA in Interpretation (MAI) programs provide an interdisciplinary approach to interpretation, accompanied by a state-of-the-art interpreting laboratory and extensive fieldwork.
 The BA program focuses on face-to-face, interactive, community interpreting, and thus a dialogic approach to interpreting.
 The MA program focuses on both interactive and monologic approaches to interpreting with an increased emphasis on theory and research.
 Seven experienced full-time faculty members with national and international reputations teach and advise students in the program.
-[We also will be offering a Ph.D. in Interpreting, pending the Board of Trustees (BOT) approval this Spring, 2010.]
+The MA program offers two concentrations.
+The department also offers a Ph.D in Interpretation as well.

-The multi-faceted mission of the Department of Interpretation is to:
+The multi-faceted mission of the Department of Interpretation & Translation is to:

 - Prepare undergraduate and graduate students to work as professional interpreters who exemplify quality interpreting in a variety of settings with diverse individuals;